 What Is A Strawberry Jar?

 Strawberry Jars are earthenware containers shaped somewhat like a barrel.
-They are open at the top, have a drainage hole at the bottom, and contain a number of pockets or cups around the sides.
+They are open at the top, have a drainage hole at the bottom, and contain many pockets or cups around the sides.

 The number of pockets depends on the size of the jar.